dan2097/opsin/README.txt

 ##################################################

-OPSIN is available as a standalone JAR from Bitbucket, http://bitbucket.org/dan2097/opsin/downloads It is also available as a dependency for use with Apache Maven. opsin-1.3.0-jar-with-dependencies.jar includes CML (Chemical Markup Language), SMILES, and InChI (IUPAC International Chemical Identifier) output and all dependendencies
+OPSIN is available as a standalone JAR from Bitbucket, http://bitbucket.org/dan2097/opsin/downloads It is also available from the Maven Central Repository for users of Apache Maven. opsin-1.3.0-jar-with-dependencies.jar includes CML (Chemical Markup Language), SMILES, and InChI (IUPAC International Chemical Identifier) output and all dependendencies
 The main classes are uk.ac.cam.ch.wwmm.opsin.NameToStructure for CML and SMILES and uk.ac.cam.ch.wwmm.opsin.NameToInchi for InChI.